-My first project at Facebook was Split Testing, a tool allowing advertisers to test different ad strategies against one another to find the most effective way to spend their ad budgets on Facebook.
+My first project at Meta was Split Testing, a tool allowing advertisers to test different ad strategies against one another to find the most effective way to spend their ad budgets on Meta’s platform.

 During my two and a half years at Dropbox, I worked on numerous projects across several different teams.
 Most notably, I worked with the Revenue & Growth team on redesigning and relaunching Dropbox Pro(now known as Dropbox Plus), an effort which involved both product work (in the form of building new features, such as password-protected shared links) and marketing efforts.
 Additionally, I helped lead the engineering efforts to build the marketing pages for Dropbox Pro.